voliva/wsa/README.md

 # WSA

-Whitespace Assembly
+Whitespace interpreter and visualiser / debugger.

-Implementation of a modified version of [Burghard's WSA](https://github.com/wspace/burghard-wsa)
+It also compiles a modified version of [Burghard's WSA](https://github.com/wspace/burghard-wsa)

 ## Machine details